ibm-cloud-docs/direct-link/order-cloud-exchange.md

   * Select either Local or Global routing for the connection.
   * Enter an ASN number from the range given in the information box for the BGP exchanges.

-   As you complete these values, you can see an approximate monthly charge in the right Summary panel.
+   As you complete these values, you can see an approximate monthly charge in the right Summary pane.

 6. Agree to the [Master Service Agreement](https://cloud.ibm.com/classic/account/masterserviceagreement/getagreement){: external} so that you can place your Direct Link Exchange order.